Pressure Data-Driven Variational Multiscale Reduced Order Models: Numerical Results

-The comparison between Figures \ref{modes_all} \subref{vel_1_stab}, \subref{pres_1_stab} and \ref{modes_all} \subref{vel_2_stab}, \subref{pres_2_stab} shows that when a first-order time scheme is considered the velocity field results are similar to the ones obtained with a second-order time scheme, except for an the error blow up occurring just at the end of simulation for the case $N_u=N_p=30, N_{sup}=50$.
-This fact is likely due to the reduced numerical dissipation associated with the second-order numerical scheme used for time integration.
+The comparison between Figures \ref{modes_all} \subref{vel_1_stab}, \subref{pres_1_stab} and \ref{modes_all} \subref{vel_2_stab}, \subref{pres_2_stab} shows that when a first-order time discretization is considered the velocity field results are similar to the ones obtained with a second-order time discretization, except for the error blow up occurring just at the end of simulation for the case $N_u=N_p=30, N_{sup}=50$.
+This fact is likely due to the reduced numerical dissipation associated with the second-order time discretization.
 Such lower dissipation might in fact make the system more exposed to the instabilities associated with the approximated supremizer pressure treatment.

 The following sections will focus on the error analysis in the marginally-resolved regime, which is not affected by stability issues.
 However, the plots in Figure \ref{modes_all} also suggest that the standard SUP-ROM consistently leads to velocity field predictions that are significantly more accurate than their pressure counterparts.; the main goal of the following sections will be to evaluate strategies to improve the pressure accuracy.